About Annabel

 Cambridge Half Marathon 2026

-Annabel spent her final days being cared for at Arthur Rank Hospice, and Team Costello will be covering the 13.1-mile route through Cambridge in support of this truly impactful local charity.
-Our fundraising page is now open, and we invite you to stand with us by donating today and help motivate all our runners to reach the finish line.
+Annabel spent her final days being cared for at Arthur Rank Hospice, and Team Costello completed the 13.1‑mile route in support of this truly impactful local charity.
+Thanks to the incredible generosity of colleagues, friends, families and supporters, the team has now raised over £10,500 (and counting).
 Every penny will make a difference by helping sustain the essential and compassionate care Arthur Rank Hospice provides across the Cambridgeshire community.

 Cookies Overview